digital-work-lab/digital-work-lecture/docs/01_drivers_of_change.md

 - principles: have been criticized widely
 - influence: how organizations structure work, hierarchies , how we think about work
-- departemnt structures: division of labor
+- department structures: division of labor
 - HR/hiring: selection of the best workers based on objective figures (such as years of experience) - maybe also influenced by unions
 - outcome-based compensation, 360 feedback -> objective selection/training
 - Context: low skill requirements/workers can be replaced quickly